jeremy-w/ayadn/README.md

 - skip posts from specific clients (like IFTTT, PourOver, etc)

-- list your files stored on your ADN account
+- list/download/delete files from your ADN account

-- download your files from your ADN account
+- upload files to your ADN account *(no Windows support)*

 - [and more!](https://github.com/ericdke/ayadn#list-of-commands)